Shoshak/gwater-installer/README.md

 **A:** i created this installer mostly because i wanted to learn egui and also because the old installer had a bug if you had more than one drive on your system, where it couldn't locate your garry's mod folder, even if you explicitly told it where it was

-so, in conclusion, should you use this instead of a default launcher? i dunno man, whatever you want
+so, in conclusion, should you use this instead of a default installer? i dunno man, whatever you want